jameshkramer/docs/docs/standard/linq/find-descendants-child-element.md

 # How to find descendants of a child element (LINQ to XML)

-This article shows how to use <xref:System.Xml.XPath.Extensions.XPathEvaluate%2A> to find the descendant elements of a sequence of child elements, and how to use <xref:System.Xml.Linq.XElement> to find the same elements.
+This article shows how to use <xref:System.Xml.XPath.Extensions.XPathEvaluate%2A> to find the descendant elements of a sequence of child elements, and how to use LINQ to XML query to find the same elements.

 ## Example: Find all the `Text` descendant elements of all the `Paragraph` elements

 This example extracts text from an XML representation of a simple word processing document.
-It first selects all `Paragraph` elements, and then it selects all the `Text` descendant elements of each `Paragraph` element.
-It ignores the `Comment` element.

-It does this task in two ways: with <xref:System.Xml.XPath.Extensions.XPathEvaluate%2A> and with <xref:System.Xml.Linq.XElement>.
+It first selects all `Paragraph` elements, ignoring the `Comment` element, and then it selects all the `Text` descendant elements of each `Paragraph` element.
+It does this task in two ways: with <xref:System.Xml.XPath.Extensions.XPathEvaluate%2A> and with LINQ to XML query.
 It then compares the results and finds them identical.

 The XPath expression is  `./Paragraph//Text/text()`.

 ```csharp
 XElement root = XElement.Parse(